-Whether the electricity bill is unpredictable from month to month or it’s consistently higher than you would like, vampire energy may be the culprit.
-Learn how to identify and manage phantom devices in your home, and you may be surprised to find a reduction in power costs.
-Here’s everything you need to know about it, energy-draining appliances, and quick fixes for saving electricity at home.
+Whether your electricity bill is unpredictable from month to month or it’s consistently higher than you would like, vampire power may be the culprit.
+Learn how to identify and manage these “power suckers” in your home, and discover ways to save money and help the planet.
+Here’s everything you need to know about energy-draining appliances and quick fixes for a more energy-efficient home.

 Why Do Devices Leak Energy?

-Essentially, every cord that remains plugged into an outlet is pulling electricity out.
-While many devices have sleep or standby modes, they still continuously use Energy to perform updates, connect to remote servers, and record data.
+Essentially, every cord that remains plugged into an outlet is still using an electric current.
+While many devices have sleep or standby modes, they continuously use energy to perform updates, connect to remote servers, and record data.

 Regularly available power means your devices can respond quickly when you decide to use them.
 However, this handy feature comes at a cost regarding your monthly and yearly electricity costs.
 Most households have many devices that use vampire power in standby mode.

 For some devices, the “on” and “off” electricity loads are almost identical.
-For example, an inkjet fax machine uses an average of 6.22 watts while it’s on and 5.31 when it’s in standby mode.
+For example, a TV on standby is 48.5 watts, while an in-use LCD computer monitor uses 55 watts when in use.
 Unfortunately, that means you may be doubling (or more) your monthly bill by leaving remote ready devices in standby mode rather than switching them all the way off.

 Though you may decide to unplug your microwave between uses, many other non-remote appliances are ones that need to remain on.
 Digital clocks, for example, need a constant power source to maintain accurate time.
-Cable modems and answering machines have the same requirement if we want to use our internet and receive phone messages.
+Cable modems and internet servers have the same requirement of needing connection 24/7.

-Finally, there are many other menaces when it comes to phantom energy use.
-Most devices that use the highest amount of power while sitting on the counter, shelf, or table are ones that you would least expect.
+Finally, many other menaces exist in your home when it comes to energy use.
+Most devices that use the highest amount of power while sitting on the counter, shelf, or table are ones you would least expect.

 - Household furnace